quanterall/HaskellMaterials/basics/06-mutable-variables.md

 `TChan` is a transactional channel, much like `TQueue` but has all readers of the channel see each value being written to it, meaning they will all be able to react to every update.

+### `stm-chans`

-Both of these are unbounded in size, meaning that unless we read values faster or as fast as we are writing them we will have issues with memory usage.
-That is why there are versions of these called `TBQueue` and `TBChan`, where the "B" stands for bounded.
+`TQueue` and `TChan` are unbounded in size, meaning that unless we read values faster or as fast as we are writing them we will have issues with memory usage.
+That is why the package `stm-chans` provides versions of these called `TBQueue` and `TBChan`, where the "B" stands for bounded.
 This allows us to specify a maximum size for them, which provides more of a guarantee that we aren't consuming more and more memory.
 It also provides backpressure for the writing side as it will block on a full queue/channel, retrying when/if the queue/channel changes.

 If you require the ability to close your queue or channel, there are also "M" variants that allow you to close them.
 When a reader tries to read a value they will get a `Nothing` value back from it